peterkuma/masters-thesis/chapters/04_approximate-solutions-of-rte.md

 Adding Method
 -------------

-The _adding method_ is a method of finding a solution to fluxes for given optical depths and temperature of layers.
-The adding method assumes that the plane parallel approximation, δ-two stream approximation and layer discretisation have been made.
+The *adding method* is a method of finding a solution to fluxes for given optical depths and temperature of layers.
+The adding method assumes the
+$\delta$-two stream approximation and layer discretisation.

-A relationship between fluxes at the top and bottom interfaces of a layer can be found from the δ-two-stream differential equations.
+A relationship between fluxes at the top and bottom interfaces of a layer can be found from the $\delta$-two stream differential equations.

 $$
 \begin{pmatrix}